ImmunOs Therapeutics

 Seed Round in 2004

-4-Antibody AG is a biopharmaceutical company based in Basel, Switzerland, specializing in the development of antibody therapeutics with a focus on immuno-oncology.
-Founded in 2002, the company utilizes its proprietary Retrocyte Display technology platform to generate therapeutic antibody drug candidates from human antibody libraries expressed in mammalian B-lineage lymphocytes.
-In addition to providing its technology to pharmaceutical partners, 4-Antibody AG is actively developing a pipeline of preclinical checkpoint antibody programs targeting various immune checkpoints, including GITR, OX40, CTLA-4, PD-1, TIM-3, and LAG-3.
+4-Antibody AG is a biopharmaceutical company based in Basel, Switzerland, specializing in the development of human antibody therapeutics with a focus on immuno-oncology.
+Founded in 2002, the company utilizes its proprietary Retrocyte Display technology, which generates therapeutic antibody drug candidates from human antibody libraries expressed in mammalian B-lineage lymphocytes.
+In addition to providing its drug discovery platform to pharmaceutical partners, 4-Antibody is actively developing a pipeline of preclinical antibody programs targeting various immune checkpoints, including GITR, OX40, CTLA-4, PD-1, TIM-3, and LAG-3.

 CareX SA is a biopharmaceutical company that develops novel treatments for metabolic and immune system disorders which includes diabetes and obesity.
 The company focuses on metabolic syndrome, a cluster of inter-related disorders of the body’s metabolism, including high blood pressure, high insulin levels, excess body weight, and abnormal cholesterol levels, that exposes individuals to the development of type 2 diabetes, heart diseases, and strokes.
 CareX SA is a France-based company that was founded in 2001 and the company was acquired by 7TM Pharma on May 24, 2006.